 The following flight numbers which begin with LA will earn Alaska Miles

 Many of the LAN flights in the 4000 and above range are actually TAM flights and are codeshares.
 Similar to the example above, flight 4922.
-If a ticket is purchased as a LAN codeshare with the LA flight number on the ticket, then the ticket will earn Alaska Mileage Plan miles.
+If a ticket is a LAN codeshare with the LA flight number on the ticket, then the ticket will earn Alaska Mileage Plan miles.
 Despite the ability to earn miles on LAN codeshare flights operated by TAM, Alaska does not yet allow award tickets on TAM operated flights.

 I have called Alaska and attempted to book TAM flights with LAN codeshare flight numbers numerous times to no avail.
 Every time I am unsuccessful.
 It does not matter if it is a domestic Brazil flight, a flight between two countries in South America, or between Brazil and the USA.
 It always fails.
 Alaska does not have access to award space on flights operated by TAM (JJ).